Hassancxpm/catalogue-comexposium-wordpress-plugin/README.md

 # Comexposium Catalogue Wordpress Plugin

-Display the Comexposium Catalogue on your website.
+Display the Comexposium Catalogue on your wordpress website.

 ## Install